Information and Assistance Officers & Your Workers’ Compensation Case: What You Need to Know

 The WCAB provides additional assistance by providing general information.
 They have an information phone line as well as provide workshops.

-For workshops, the Information and Assistance Unit offers free presentations concerning workers’ compensation and they address the following: rights to medical treatment, disability payments, returning to work after the injury, resolutions of disagreements over the claim.
+For workshops, the Information and Assistance Unit offers free presentations concerning workers’ compensation, and they address the following: rights to medical treatment, disability payments, returning to work after the injury, and resolutions of disagreements over the claim.
 The workshops consist of a presentation followed by a question and answer session.
 The workshops are designed for injured workers who recently filed a claim for workers’ compensation benefits.
 They also indicated that they can be of benefit to others.
 They are open to the public.
-They are generally held on a monthly basis.
+They are generally held monthly.

 The locations that currently provide workshops include: